Skip to content

 Life-threatening emergencies can happen at any time, and it’s crucial to know how to respond quickly and effectively.
 If you’re not trained in emergency response, terms like “BLS” and “CPR” might sound confusing and even interchangeable.
-However, understanding the difference between these two life-saving certifications will help you be prepared and meet workplace requirements.
+However, understanding BLS vs CPR will help you be prepared and meet workplace requirements.
 In this blog, we’ll break down the difference between BLS and CPR, explore when you may need to use them, and provide some tips for finding the right training to become a certified responder.
 Whether you’re a concerned parent, a healthcare professional, or simply looking to be prepared for emergencies, this guide will equip you with the knowledge you need to save lives.

 CPR (cardiopulmonary resuscitation) is the emergency lifesaving procedure performed on someone whose heart has stopped beating and is unresponsive.
-Keeping up-to-date with CPR techniques allows you to offer the best possible help to a person in an emergency, increasing their chance of survival.
+Keeping your CPR certificate up-to-date allows you to offer the best possible help to a person in an emergency, increasing their chances of survival.

-During a CPR course, you learn to follow the correct procedure if you witness a cardiac arrest.
+During this course, you learn basic CPR skills to follow the correct procedure if you witness a cardiac arrest.
 Therefore, you learn to assess the situation quickly, call 911, and start CPR as soon as possible.

 Situations Requiring CPR